 The biggest advantage of a fixed rate is that your weekly, fortnightly, or monthly loan repayments won’t change.
 This can offer you peace of mind and certainty around your repayments.
 You can budget accordingly and then forget all about rate changes until the fixed period ends – and that can be important for first home buyers or specific stages of your life where disposable income is limited.

-Furthermore, if variable interest rates were to rise, you might end up with a better rate than the average; however it should be noted that rate changes can be hard to predict.
+Further, if variable interest rates were to rise, you might end up with a better rate than the average; however it should be noted that rate changes can be hard to predict.

 On the other side, there are several reasons why a fixed home loan may not work for your needs.